-Buses and vans (locally referred to as marshrutkas) serve most major cities and many smaller towns at a cost of only 100 dram (less than $0.30).
+Buses and minivans (locally referred to as marshrutka) serve most major cities and many smaller towns at a cost of only 100 dram (less than $0.30).
 Buses usually run all day, but have a fixed schedule.
-Vans, on the other hand, are more frequent and faster than buses, running various routes throughout the cities and country.
+Vans, on the other hand, are more frequent and faster than buses, running various routes throughout the cities and the country.

 The Yerevan trolleybus system has been operating since 1949 and forms part of the public transport network in Yerevan, the capital city of Armenia.
 If you have plenty of time and you want to save some money you can travel by trolleybus.
 The trolleybus fare is only 50 AMD, yet it travels slower than other public transportations.

-There are several daily trains toward Gyumri and one to Yerakhs, at the closed border with Nakhichevan.
+There are daily trains towards Gyumri, from the main railway of Yerevan.
 On summer weekends, one daily train operates from the northern Almast station to Lake Sevan, all the way to Shorzha on the far side.
-Click here for the schedule (passenger traffic on the left for details).
 Please note that the only station north of Gyumri that is officially accessible to passengers is Vanadzor, where the Georgia-bound train stops.
 North of Vanadzor there are only technical stops to which tickets can't be bought (Pambak, Shahali, Sanahin, Ayrum).
 Nevertheless, inspectors may unofficially allow passengers to embark or disembark the train at those stops.
 The fastest running train is the Yerevan-Tbilisi route, with an additional stop in Batumi during the summer season for beach goers.